 Shop ‘Til You Drop:

-- Emery’s 5 & 10: It’s really hard to say what exactly this store sells because they sell a little bit of everything.
+It’s really hard to say what exactly this store sells because they sell a little bit of everything.
 From kitchen to yard this store has it all.
 You can even get squirrel and eagle masks to really freak your neighbors out.
 We love this store for its diversity and surprises.

 Never Go Hungry:

-- Dick’s Last Resort is probably one of the most unique restaurant setups.
+Probably one of the most unique restaurant setups.
 This is the place where your servers are supposed to be rude to you and give you a hard time.
 You’ll leave with a bag on your head that says something extremely insulting about you that your server came up with.

 As far as snacks, there are plenty of options for that too!
 Grab a frozen yogurt at Island Yogurt, or a pretzel at Auntie Anne’s.
 There’s also a Cinnabon, giving you the perfect sweetness that you’ve been waiting for.
 For the older crowd, Dude’s Daiquiris has got your alcohol slush fix.
 There’s truly something for everyone to eat at The Island!

 For those with a sweet tooth, there are stores that’ll meet your sugar needs.
 You’ve got Sweet!, which is a candy store on steroids.
 They’ve got your normal candy, and they’ve also got that candy in ridiculously huge sizes.
 Have you ever had a gummy bear that weighs more than your head?
 You can get one of those at Sweet!
-Then there’s the fudgery where you can get fudge in a multitude of flavors, some of which you’ve probably never thought of when you’ve thought of fudge.
+Then there’s the Fudgery where you can get fudge in a multitude of flavors, some of which you’ve probably never thought of when you’ve thought of fudge.